 The Bank constantly monitors the risk profile of the mortgage portfolio and its development over time, in view of the specified risk appetite.
 In particular, this monitoring is conducted through the Bank's quarterly risks document which is presented to and approved by the Board of Directors and its Risks Management Committee.
 Such monitoring reveals that the leading risk benchmarks are relatively low and continuously improving.
 These benchmarks include: LTV ratios, repayment ratio, rate of obligo in default and, in particular, the rate of arrears for new loans (one year since origination), which is constantly dropping to very low rates, which is testimony to the high quality of underwriting at the Bank.
-Note that the average LTV ratio for the Bank's mortgage portfolio (at end of March 2017) was 54.6% (reflecting the LTV ratio upon loan origination - see more details below).
-The Bank also estimates the "actual" LTV ratio for the portfolio, based on changes to property values, based on estimates by the Central Bureau of Statistics against the outstanding portfolio balances.
-This ratio is significantly lower than the original LTV ratio due to the constantly higher housing prices.
+Note that the average LTV ratio for the Bank's mortgage portfolio (at end of March 2017) was 54.6% (reflecting the LTV ratio for the portfolio, based on changes to property values, based on estimates the "actual" LTV ratio due to the constantly higher housing prices.
 These data support the Bank's estimate that the potential for loss due to the Bank's mortgage portfolio, even in scenarios involving material decline in housing prices, is low.
 In addition, the Bank regularly reviews its mortgage portfolio under stress conditions, including under significant change in macro-economic conditions, using multiple methodologies.
 The outcome of stress testing indicates that portfolio risk has decreased and that the potential impact of a severe stress event in the market is low.